cortlandstarrett/mc/doc/notes/8540_java/8540_java_ant.md

 MC-Java also translates some function blocks for UI actions and CME pre-existing instance data.
-In this case, a Java version of `mcmc` would not be desirable because the generated output is ot generic Java. `mcmc` will need to be extended to check for these situations and leave `ACT_` and `V_` instances for these functions.
+In this case, a Java version of `mcmc` would not be desirable because the generated output is not generic Java. `mcmc` will need to be extended to check for these situations and leave `ACT_` and `V_` instances for these functions.